-The Noxious Weed Program's goal is to survey the county several times each growing season to find and record the numerous noxious weeds that are found though the area.
+The Noxious Weed Program's goal is to survey the county several times each growing season to find and record the numerous noxious weeds that are found through the area.
 Surveys are mostly done from a vehicle and from public roads or public properties.
-Locations of weeds and size of infestations are recorded and GPS points are captured to upload only the Counties ArcGIS mapping program.
+Locations of weeds and the size of infestations are recorded and GPS points are captured to an ArcGIS mapping program.

 Question: Why is control of noxious weeds important?

-Answer: Noxious weeds affect us all and cost millions of dollars to control, reduces native vegetation, disrupts rivers, estuaries and entire ecosystems.
+Answer: Noxious weeds affect us all and cost millions of dollars to control, reduce native vegetation, disrupt rivers, estuaries, and entire ecosystems.
 Noxious weeds cost an estimated $26.4 billion dollars per year of losses to agriculture producers.
-Another $45 million dollars of control costs and loss of land to 48 states who are battling aquatic invaders affecting wetlands and chocking out wildlife habitats.
-Noxious weeds also reduce forage for native wildlife, disrupts recreational activities, clog waterways, impact dikes and reduce property values.
+Another $45 million dollars of control costs and loss of land to 48 states who are battling aquatic invaders affecting wetlands and choking out wildlife habitats.
+Noxious weeds also reduce forage for native wildlife, disrupt recreational activities, clog waterways, impact dikes, and reduce property values.

 Enforcement of Washington State Noxious Weed Laws

 The State of Washington passed a law in 1969 mandating all counties to have a program to combat noxious weeds.
 Chapter 17.10 RCW.